WaterSense New Homes Specification

-“This announcement by WaterSense is a huge win for the irrigation industry,” said IA’s Federal Affairs Director John Farner.
-“IA’s volunteers, staff and green industry partners should celebrate this move.”
+“This announcement by WaterSense is a huge win for the irrigation industry,” said IA’s Government and Public Affairs Director John Farner.
+“IA’s volunteers, staff and industry partners should celebrate this move.”

 The WaterSense notification of intent identifies the process for stakeholder input regarding the decision to remove the turfgrass restriction, along with several other changes to the single-family new home specification, including the requirement to use labeled weather-based irrigation controllers.

 “We look forward to WaterSense implementing these recommendations within the revised new home specification,” continued Farner.
 “With these recommendations, the Irrigation Association looks to be a strong partner in supporting and promoting WaterSense labeled products, irrigation professionals and programs.”